tremor-rs/tremor-www/docs/guides/basics.md

 ### Pipeline

-Now we have the connector that lets us recive and send data, next we need a pipeline to pass the data through.
+Now we have the connector that lets us receive and send data.
+Next, we need a pipeline to pass the data through.

-We could write our own pipeline, but since `passthrough` pipelines are somewhat common we already have it defined in the `troy::pipelines` module, so we will be using that.
+We could write a custom pipeline, but since `passthrough` pipelines are somewhat common, we already have it defined in the `troy::pipelines` module, and we will be using that.

 :::note
 The definition of `troy::pipelines::passthrough` is just this: